ACCESS-NRI/model-deployment-template/README.md

 #### In `.github/CODEOWNERS`

 * By default, @CodeGat will be pinged for review for infrastructure changes.
-* Maintainers can set CODEOWNERs of the `spack.yaml` manifest so they are pinged when changes are proposed to that file.
+* Maintainers should set CODEOWNERs of the `spack.yaml` manifest to ensure all affected teams are consulted when changes are proposed to that file.

 #### In `spack.yaml`